MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-We build our docker images automatically using a trigger in Google Cloud everytime we pushed changes to our repository.
-We did though disabled this trigger at times, to not run out of ressources.
+For our project we developed three images: one for training, one for inference and one for deployment.
+This is done so by adding three docker builds and pushes in the cloudbuild.yaml file with different tags and creating three separate dockerfiles with different entry points.
+The docker images are set to build automatically using a trigger in Google Cloud everytime we pushed changes to our repository.
+We did though disabled this trigger at times, to not run out of resources.
 Hence only building new docker images, when we found it necessary.
+To run the docker images as custom jobs in vertex AI we created separate config files indicating different imageUris.

 ### Question 16